 5. Explore the Lake Superior Coastal Trail

-The Coastal Trail takes you on a ride to several spectacular trails stretched over 65 kilometers and can be hiked in one or more days, thanks to several access points.
+The Coastal Trail takes you on a ride to several spectacular trails stretched over 65 kilometres and can be hiked in one or more days, thanks to several access points.
 Katherine Cove, Agawa Bay, Coldwater River, Sinclair cove, Orphan Lake Trail, and Gargantua Road are all-access spots.
 Hikers along the shoreline should consult the Park Map.

-The Coastal Trail, the park’s most arduous trail, takes you to Lake Superior’s towering cliffs and rocky beaches.
-From Agawa Bay to Chalfant Cove, the trail runs.
 The trail climbs and descends cliffs and rocky projections, crossing boulder and driftwood beaches.
 While hiking this challenging terrain, use extra caution.
 The trail may be obstructed by trees blown down by the wind.
 The rocks can be extremely slippery when wet from dew, fog, or rain.

 6. Enjoy Boating, Canoeing, Swimming, and Fishing

-Lake Superior Provincial Park gives you an excellent opportunity to enjoy power boating on Lake superior and Sand Lake.
+Lake Superior Provincial Park gives you an excellent opportunity to enjoy power boating on Lake Superior and Sand Lake.
 The park has eight canoe routes, from simple day trips to the 35-mile Sand River.
-On the lower Agawa River and the Anjigami River route, only the part inside the park is maintained.
-The Maps tab contains individual canoe route descriptions and maps in pdf format.

 Lake and Rainbow Trout and three kinds of salmon abound in Lake Superior, and coastal streams and rivers give you an excellent opportunity to enjoy fishing.
 During the Summer months, you can enjoy swimming on these beaches, rivers, and lakes.
 You Can also enjoy winter activities like cross-country skiing and snowshoeing.